FreeClimbAPI/python-sdk/docs/DefaultApi.md

     capabilities_toll_free = True # bool |  (optional)
     capabilities_ten_dlc = True # bool |  (optional)
     capabilities_short_code = True # bool |  (optional)
-    offnet = True # bool | Indication of whether the phone number was registered as an offnet number.
+    tfn_campaign_id = "tfn.campaignId_example" # str | Only show incoming phone number resources that have been assigned to the provided TFNCampaign ID. (optional) offnet = True # bool | Indication of whether the phone number was registered as an offnet number.
 This field will be rendered only for requests to the IncomingPhone number resource. (optional)

     # example passing only required values which don't have defaults set